pttbisg/shopeeamal/README.md

 Any request to that endpoint will be proxied to Shopee API with all parametes, payload, and authentication but no validation, db recording, or queue mechanism.
 Calling `{serviceUrl}/proxy/order/get_order_list?...` is the proxy version of `{serviceUrl}/shopee/order/get_order_list?...` which in turn will call equivalent Shopee API at `{ShopeeUrl}/api/v2/order/get_order_list?...`.

+### DB
+On some `GET` API, getting either the list of resources or the resource detail will save the copy of the data on DB.
+There is no API to get this copy of the data and must be accessed directly to DB.

+### Queue
+On some `POST` API, if the `is_async` parameter is set to `true`, the request will be put on the queue instead of calling Shopee API directly.
+The queue is implemented using [Bull](https://github.com/OptimalBits/bull) and Redis as the messaging storage.
+If the task is failed, the queue will be automatically retried using exponential backoff.
+The last attempt will be around ~12 hours after the task is created.

+To monitor the queue and retry it manually, go to the [{{url}}/admin/queues](http://localhost:3000/admin/queues) dashboard with the username and password according to `.env` config.

 ### Client Guide

 #### HTTP API